EnesGokceDS/Amazon_Reviews_NLP_Capstone_Project/README.md

 This order also represents order of my studies.
 In order to understand the codes used in the study fully, this order needs to be followed.

-In the Capstone report, you will see summary of all these studies in APA style format.
+In the Capstone report, you will see important findings of all these studies in APA style format.

 Have fun!